Vehicle Specification & Fitment

 Fitment & Technical FAQ for Mazda 3 BL (2009 - 2013) Braking System Part #8V61-2C405-AE

-A failing 8V61-2C405-AE unit usually triggers a "triple light" warning (ABS, Traction Control, and Brake lights all on at once).
-The most frequent diagnostic trouble codes (DTCs) include: * C0020 / C2116: ABS Pump Motor Supply or Return Pump circuit malfunctions. * C1276 / 01276: ABS Hydraulic Pump (V64) internal malfunction. * 5DF0 / 5DF1: Hydraulic unit pump motor or connector faults, indicating the internal motor has likely seized or failed electrically.
+A failing 8V61-2C405-AE unit on the Mazda 3 BL series (2009–2013) usually triggers the classic dashboard "trifecta" warning lights (ABS, Traction Control, and Handbrake indicators remaining illuminated simultaneously).
+When hooked up to an automotive scanner, the most frequent Diagnostic Trouble Codes (DTCs) mapped to this hardware failure include: * C0020 / C2116: ABS Pump Motor Supply or Return Pump circuit malfunctions, indicating the internal motor brushes have worn down or failed under heat. * U0121: Lost Communication with ABS Control Module, signaling an internal power loss or board-level failure within the modulator assembly. * C1276 / 01276: ABS Hydraulic Pump (V64) internal circuit malfunction.
+5DF0 / 5DF1: Hydraulic unit pump motor or plug connector faults, indicating the internal motor has likely seized or failed electrically.

 You May Also Like